 We lived with my grandparents.
 I don’t remember them doing anything.
 I did find out, when I was an adult, and in the hospital for something else, that my grandparents had almost beat me to death, when I was 7.
 Beat me all over my head.

-I may be coming to where you live soon.
-If you live with a mental illness and would like to share your story with the followers of The Hidden South, please email me with a brief description of your life and where you live.
+If you live with a mental illness and would like to share your story with the followers of The Hidden South, please email me with a brief description and where you live.